HR leader discussing benchmarking data with team

 1. Company Size

 Larger organizations often have lower HR to employee ratios because they benefit from economies of scale and more established HR processes.
 Smaller companies tend to have higher ratios, as HR professionals in smaller firms typically handle multiple roles.
-For benchmarking purposes, company size can be filtered as a revenue range (e.g. $100M to $500M) or based on the total number of employees (e.g. 500 to 1,000).
+For business benchmarking purposes, company size can be filtered as a revenue range (e.g. $100M to $500M) or based on the total number of employees (e.g. 500 to 1,000).

 2. Geographic Distribution